netd-tud/hilby/README.md

 // Render functions can be added and removed dynamically if (showHighPacketFilter) {
-    // This will cause a rerender of all visible subnets but only
+    // This will cause a rerender of all visible subnets. renderFunctions.push(colorHighPacketCount);
-    // execute `colorHighPacketCount` since render functions are
-    // memoized and the other two functions did not change. renderFunctions.push(colorHighPacketCount);
 }
 ```

 **Render functions need to have stable references**, meaning they should either be created outside of a React component or wrapped with the `useCallback` react hook.

-Every render function is memoized at subnet level to save on render time.
+The result of the render function sequence is memoized at subnet level to save on render time.

 ## Controlling the Hilbert curve by Code